anaidu3/pandas-challenge/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)
 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--The bottom 5 performing schools based on % of students who passed math and reading (% Overall Passing) are all district type schools.
+* The bottom 5 performing schools based on % of students who passed math and reading (% Overall Passing) are all district type schools.
--Rodriguez High School has the lowest % Overall Passing students.
+* Rodriguez High School has the lowest % Overall Passing students.

 ### Math Scores by Grade

 Create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--The average math scores vary more by school than by grade level.
+* The average math scores vary more by school than by grade level.
--The 12th grade average math scores across schools in the district is more than 76%.
+* The 12th grade average math scores across schools in the district is more than 76%.

 ### Reading Scores by Grade

 Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--The average reading scores vary more by school than by grade level.
+* The average reading scores vary more by school than by grade level.
--The 12th grade average reading scores across schools in the district is more than 80%.
+* The 12th grade average reading scores across schools in the district is more than 80%.

 ### Scores by School Spending